COVID-19 Frequently Asked Questions (FAQs) (Updated 2-1-2022)

 Is anything above 98.6 considered a fever?
 No. A fever is defined as a temperature of 100.4 degrees or greater.
 However, LRSD will isolate any student with a temperature of 100 degrees.
 We will stay abreast of directives from the state and Arkansas Department of Health and will make adjustments according to updated guidelines.

 What about parents who are unable to pick up students immediately, where will they be housed?
-LRSD is working to put a detailed procedure in place.
+Students will be placed in a designated supervised quarantine location on campus. -This was changed

 How will food preparation be monitored for the safety of students?
 Safe